LouisMPenrod/Portfolio/TurningPhase/README.md

 # Turning Phase

 ## Background
 While attending an intensive summer course on fish swimming and kinematics at the Friday Harbor Marine Laboratories, some collaborators and I became interested in the escape responses of fishes and the neural pathways associated with the response.
-Fish have several types of kinematic responses (which can be broken down into different phases of the responces) that are used for various types of behavioral responses (Domenici and Blake, 1997). **See Figure 5 [here](http://biomimetic.pbworks.com/f/The+kinematics+and+performance+ofDomenici.pdf) for more detail** Typically, escape responses have a short latency (the period between when a stimulus is introduced and the fish responds) and high velocity, but at the cost of being stochastic in directionality.
+Fish have several types of kinematic responses (which can be broken down into different phases of the responces) that are used for various types of behavioral responses (Domenici and Blake, 1997). **See Figure 5 [here](http://biomimetic.pbworks.com/f/The+kinematics+and+performance+ofDomenici.pdf) for more detail.** Typically, escape responses have a short latency (the period between when a stimulus is introduced and the fish responds) and high velocity, but at the cost of being stochastic in directionality.
 This is in contrast to most attack responses which are usually slower but have set directionality.

 An interesting paper by [Wöhl and Schuster (2007)](https://jeb.biologists.org/content/210/2/311.long) found that archer fish's escape and attack kinematics were actually similar.